feldroop/libsais-rs/README.md

 - Burrows-Wheeler transform and reversal
 - Optional multithreading support

-Please consult the [documentation](https://docs.rs/libsais/latest/libsais/) or [examples](./examples) for more details about how to use this library.

 ## Usage

 This crate provies generic builder-like APIs for all of the features listed above.
 The following is a simple example of how to use this library to construct a suffix array in parallel: